1-on-1 Comparison

 • Analog Line Inputs: There are 6 pair of line inputs on Onkyo TX-RZ1100 and 4 pair of line inputs on Yamaha RX-V483 for connecting sources with analog outputs.

-• Digital Inputs and Outputs: 1 optical input, 3 optical outputs and 2 coaxial inputs are available on Onkyo TX-RZ1100 and 0 optical input, 1 optical output and 2 coaxial inputs are available on Yamaha RX-V483 for digital audio connections.
+• Digital Inputs: 3 optical inputs and 2 coaxial inputs are available on Onkyo TX-RZ1100 and 1 optical input and 2 coaxial inputs are available on Yamaha RX-V483 for digital audio connections.

 • Headphone Output: There is a 6.3 mm (1/4") headphone output jack on the front panel of each receiver.